 When we impose fees on overdue items and block user access as those fees accrue, we create a barrier to access for the users who are most in need of the services we provide (1).
-There is also ample evidence that fines disproportionately impact people of color and those who are poor or unhoused (2).
+There is also ample evidence that fines disproportionately impact those who are poor or unhoused (2), again alienating a group most in need of our services.
 While these are examples of demonstrable negatives to charging fines, there are also demonstrable positives in doing away with them: research has shown that fines keep people from returning to the library, and ending fines encourages those users to come back.
 Not only that, it encourages those patrons with overdue books to return those materials without fear of repercussion, and in fact many libraries are learning that ending fines results in patrons bringing more books back to the library (3).

-With this in mind, the Social Justice Committee asks the Delaware Division of Libraries, our county divisions, and all public library directors in our state to continue in this positive direction and consider making the move to becoming permanently fine free here in Delaware.
+With this in mind, the Social Justice Committee asks the Delaware Library Consortium, our county divisions, and all public library directors in our state to continue in this positive direction and consider making the move to becoming permanently fine free here in Delaware.

 - This statement was approved by the executive board of the Delaware Library Association on October 5th, 2021.